xclarifyio/clarify_python/README.rst

 Configuring Your Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While you can use any programming language you choose, we provide helping libraries in a few to get you started.
-In Python, you simply include the Clarify file from the python module, and initialize the environment with your API key:
+In Python, you simply include the Clarify file from the python module, and initialize a Client object with your API key:

 .. code-block:: python

 	from clarify_python import clarify

-	clarify.set_key('my api key')
+	client = clarify.Client('my_api_key')

 Loading Audio
 ^^^^^^^^^^^^^

-Once you've initialied the environment with your API key, you load a file like this:
+Once you've initialized a Client object, you load a file like this:

 .. code-block:: python

-	clarify.create_bundle(name='test bundle', media_url='http://example.com/sample-audio-file.wav')
+	client.create_bundle(name='test bundle', media_url='http://example.com/sample-audio-file.wav')

 Naming the bundle is optional.